Espresso-Aficionados/website/guides/orb_soup.md

 This concept is similar to the idea of "pre-infusion" from espresso or perhaps "bloom" from pour over.
 Essentially, though, before we begin fully extracting the shot in earnest, we want to wet the bed thoroughly... no pun intended.

-After filling the water reservior, quickly screw on the pump and begin to slowly, gently, and consistently press down on the plunger.
+After filling the water reservoir, quickly screw on the pump and begin to slowly, gently, and consistently press down on the plunger.
 You will know that the soak is complete when the bottom of the screen is coated evenly with coffee.

 An ideal soak would: